spica-engine/spica/docs/content/guide/getting-started.md

 ## Introduction

-These documents will take you from 0 to hero and helps you to discover advanced features of Spica Development Engine.
+These documents will take you from zero to hero and helps you to discover advanced features of the Spica Development Engine.

 ### What is Spica?